epicskills1/Alemeno-Assignment/README.md

 - `transformers`
 - `PyMuPDF`

-3. Development Steps
+# Development Steps
-Parse Documents: Extract text and structure from PDFs.
+-Parse Documents: Extract text and structure from PDFs.
-Generate Vectors: Use a local embedding model to create embeddings for the document content.
+-Generate Vectors: Use a local embedding model to create embeddings for the document content.
-Store in Vector Store: Utilize local persisting methods in the chosen vector store.
+-Store in Vector Store: Utilize local persisting methods in the chosen vector store.
-Configure Query Engine: Set up retrieval tasks based on document embeddings.
+-Configure Query Engine: Set up retrieval tasks based on document embeddings.
-Integrate LLM: Run a local instance of a Large Language Model for contextual insights.
+-Integrate LLM: Run a local instance of a Large Language Model for contextual insights.
-Develop Chatbot Interface: Use Streamlit to facilitate user interaction and display comparative insights.
+-Develop Chatbot Interface: Use Streamlit to facilitate user interaction and display comparative insights.

 ## Usage Guide